sleexyz/hylogen/README.md

 - syntax is simple, concise and close to GLSL
 - primitives implement standard Haskell typeclasses (`Num`, `Floating`, `VectorSpace`, `InnerSpace`, etc)
 - automatic common subexpression elimination of derived GLSL code
+- includes an audio-responsive live-rendering environment in the browser

 ## Setup
 ```